-- Avoid contact with skin and eyes, and keep out of the reach of children. - Wear suitable protective clothing and goggles. - If brake fluid gets into your eyes, rinse thoroughly with water and contact a doctor immediately.
+- Avoid contact with skin and eyes, and keep out of the reach of children. - Wear suitable protective clothing and goggles. - If brake fluid comes into contact with the eyes, flush the eyes thoroughly with water and consult a physician immediately.

-Change the brake fluid of the front and rear brakes according to the service schedule.
+Change the brake fluid of the front and rear brake according to the service schedule.
 (Your authorized KTM workshop will be glad to help.)